shanirivers/100-Days-Of-Code-Challenge/log.md

 ---
 # 100 Days Of Code - Log

+### Day 028: December 6, 2017

+**Today's Progress**: Implemented UIPicker for categories.
+Added category property to my model.

+**Thoughts**: Didn't take too long to figure it out, since its pretty similar to date picker but with more methods to implement, as date picker is kind of prepackaged.

 ### Day 027: December 5, 2017

 **Today's Progress**: Added UIPicker to view and had fun with figuring out how to control constraints in code.